Probation Can Be Revoked On A Technicality

 When you are placed on supervision, you agree to abide by certain terms in exchange for the alternative sentence.
 If you violate any of the terms, the state may choose to file a motion to revoke your probation.
 When the state successfully proves its case, you could face the original sentence, which may include jail or prison time.
 Having an experienced attorney on your side during the hearing is crucial.

 Needs results?
-In two recent motion to revoke cases, our attorney helped one client stay on probation for his drug case by having the motion denied and another prove false allegations that the client had violated probation by drinking.
+In two recent motion to revoke cases, one of our attorneys helped one client stay on probation for his drug case by having the motion denied and another prove false allegations that the client had violated probation by drinking.

 What Are Some Common Conditions Of Probation?